What is analytical method validation?

 7.1 System Suitability

-System suitability parameters, which are generally required to be monitored include a number of theoretical plates (efficiency of the column), internal precision (repeatability), reproducibility, tailing factor (peak asymmetry), resolution, relative retention time, and capacity factor depending upon the requirement of the analytical method being validated.
-System suitability is defined by ICH as "the checking of a system, before or during the analysis of unknowns, to ensure system performance."
+System suitability parameters, which are generally required to be monitored, include several theoretical plates (column efficiency), internal precision (repeatability, reproducibility, tailing factor (peak asymmetry), resolution, relative retention time, and capacity factors), depending upon the requirement of the analytical method being validated.
+System suitability is defined by ICH as "the checking of a system, before or during the analysis of unknowns, to ensure system performance.
 System suitability criteria may include such factors as plate count, tailing, retention, and/or resolution.

 System suitability criteria should also include a determination of reproducibility (%RSD) when a system suitability "sample" (a mixture of main components and expected by-products/interferences) is run.
 System suitability testing is an integral part of analytical procedures.

-• If the % RSD specification above 2.0%, six replicates are used.
+• If the % RSD specification is above 2.0%, six replicates are used.

 The parameters used in the system suitability tests (SST) report are as follows: